bpucker/KIPEs/README.md

 ```
 Usage:
   python find_contrasting_residues.py --in <FILE> --out <DIR> --ref <STRING> --pos <STRING> --neg <STRING>

-Mandatory:
+  or
+  python find_contrasting_residues.py --in1 <FILE> --in2 --out <DIR> --ref <STRING>

+Arguments:
   --in  STR         A multiple FASTA file.
+  --in1 STR         A multiple FASTA file with white list sequences.
+  --in2 STR         A multiple FASTA file with black list sequences.
   --out STR         Directory for temporary and output files.
   --ref STR         Name of the reference sequence.
   --pos STR         Comma-separated names of sequences (white list).